fralau/super-collections/README.md

   and `Series` (Pandas and others; your mileage may vary).
 - Otherwise, will try to generate a SuperDict.

-This is also available as a static method of the `SuperCollection` class:
+This function is also available as a static method of the `SuperCollection` class:
 ```python
 content = SuperCollection.collect(data)
 ```